 Average asking rents continue to grow at a breakneck pace, up 18.7% or $0.20 per square foot quarter over quarter.
-Vacancy in the region fell further 20 basis points to 0.3 percent at the end of the quarter.
+Vacancy in the region fell further by 20 basis points to 0.3 percent at the end of the quarter.
 Due to its 67 percent rental rise in a 12-month timeframe, the Inland Empire is no longer a considerably discounted alternative compared to the Los Angeles region.
 E-commerce and the Southern California ports remain the principal drivers of growth.
-The Inland Empire has established itself as the most sought-after market in the country.
+As a result, the Inland Empire has established itself as the most sought-after market in the country.

 5. Industrial Real Estate in the Inland Empire